Sustainability in 2025: From Buzzword to Business Strategy

 1. Premiums for Planet-Friendly Choices

-For the first time, mainstream consumers are embracing higher costs for tangible sustainability practices whether it’s eco-friendly sourcing, responsible packaging, or net-zero commitments.
-The average premium has climbed close to 10%, with Gen Z and Millennials leading the shift.
+For the first time, mainstream consumers are embracing higher costs for tangible sustainability practices.
+Whether it’s eco-friendly sourcing, responsible packaging, or net-zero commitments, the average premium has climbed close to 10%.
+Gen Z and Millennials are leading this shift.

 These consumers scrutinize supply chains, examine sustainability scores, and actively voice their preferences online.